cb521/learngit/readme.txt

-git is a version control systerm git is free software: sdaasa saasa caxjajdxhjax sasasasas chaibin521qq yelnaqing
+Git is a version control system.
+Git is free software.